Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # Text vectorization

-*Note*: in this section and in the following one, I'll draw some ideas from this book (which I really recommend): [Applied Text Analysis with Python](http://shop.oreilly.com/product/0636920052555.do)

-The fourth chapter discusses in detail the different vectorization techniques, with sample implementation.
+*Note*: in this section and in the following one, I'll draw some ideas from this book (which I really recommend): [Applied Text Analysis with Python](http://shop.oreilly.com/product/0636920052555.do), the fourth chapter of the book discusses in detail the different vectorization techniques, with sample implementation.

 Machine learning algorithms operate *only* on numerical input, expecting a two-dimensional array of size `n_samples`, `n_features` (where rows are samples, and columns are features)

-Our current input is a list of *varied-length* documents, and in order to perform machine learning algorithms on textual data, we need to transform our documents into vector representation.
+Our current input is a list of *varied-length* documents, and in order to perform machine learning algorithms on textual data, we need to transform our documents into **vector representation**.

-This process is known as *Text Vectorization* where documents are mapped into a numerical vector representation of the same size (the resulting vectors must be all of the same size, which is `n_feature`)
+This process is known as *Text Vectorization* where documents are mapped into a numerical vector representation of the same size (the resulting vectors must all be of the same size, which is `n_feature`)

 There are different methods of calculating the vector representation, mainly: